 WHAT ARE THE CENOTES

 After this brief explanation of the characteristics of the soil and the rises and falls of sea level, we will understand at once what are the cenotes.

 The word cenote is born from pronouncing the Mayan word Yucatecan ts'ono'ot or dzonot (well with water).
-When we talk about cenotes we are referring to the holes that allow us access to the body of water, the water table.
-These holes in the floor are naturally produced by the collapse of the ceiling.
-When the sea level is low, the caves are full of air.
-It is then when most of the collapses occur due to lack of support.
+When we speak of cenotes we refer to the holes that allow us access to the body of water, the water table.
+These holes in the ground are produced naturally by the collapse of the roof.
+When the sea level is low, the caves are filled with air.
+This is when most of the crashes due to lack of support occur.

 These collapses are one of the karst landscapes that exist in limestone areas of the Planet and that we know as sinkhole.
 In this part of the world we know them as cenotes, which remained as we have seen from the word dzonot of the Yucatec Maya.
 Are sinkholes flooded with water, wells with water.

 DIFFERENT TYPES OF CENOTES MEXICO

 We can distinguish the cenotes according to the types of opening, the cenotes classify them into types:

 - open (vertical walls),